 Allen tapped his pencil against the wooden table as he tried to think of the song he was trying to compose.
 It turned out that the professor wanted them to write a lyric for the short piece that had been assigned before, and Allen had been struggling to think of what to write.

 He knew the piece was not quite happy-sounding.

 Leaning back against the wooden paneling on the wall, Allen stared up at the high ceiling of the lodge before closing his eyes.
 He'd been sitting there at the lodge since—what, eight p.m.?
 He had needed a change of atmosphere since locking himself in his room apparently didn't help much with the progress.

 And Kanda wasn't there.

-Allen figured he'd stay in the art studio until very late at night like he'd been doing for the past few days, so he had decided to go to the lodge for a change of air.
+Allen figured his roommate would stay in the art studio until very late at night like he'd been doing for the past few days, so Allen had decided to go to the lodge for a change of air.
 The lodge was just by the diner area, with wooden tables and benches.
 Only one person had been in there when Allen came, occupying the other table.
 Generally, people prefer to sit in the diner area, so the lodge was perfect for Allen to be alone and mind his own business.

 He'd been sitting there for—he'd lost count, but now he was alone at the lodge, and there was barely a soul in the adjoining diners.

 He lifted his legs up to the bench and pulled his knees to his chest to help fight off the cold weather, even though he was already wearing his favorite thick sweater.
 The wooden bench felt a little cold on his butt, but it helped him concentrate and not doze off.